bashsudo/everest/README.md

     * Thus, one of the least ambiguous ways to reference a hard drive is to use its serial number.

-AAM = -M
-Standby = -S
-APM = -B

 # Motivation for the Program
-* began on March 11, 2022
-* Whenever I would run HDPARM on my hard drives on my file server, the power-related behavior of the hard drives would not change
-    * my file server has multiple brands of hard drives and different models, strange
-* in an effort to troubleshoot that issue, I wrote this system
-* it evolved to become a modular, flexible model and implementation of BASH scripts that may inspire BASH projects I may have in the future
+On March 11, 2022, I officially began the project as a means to solve a troublesome issue I had with hdparm and my file server.
+When running hdparm in my shell to change the power management behavior of my hard drives, the changes would either not persist after a reboot or have any immediate effect whatsoever.
+This occured across multiple hard drives with different brands, models, and specs.
+I wrote this system to closely log and monitor the hard drives after running hdparm commands to further explore the issue.

 # Contents of this Repository
-* core.sh
+* `core.sh`
-* begin.sh
+* `preface.sh`
 * template for "execute all"
 * template for "external script"

 # Usage and Implementation:

 ## Simplest Usage
-* having the system immediately use HDPARM to configure your hard drives, is as simple as running the "core.sh" script directly with these parameters:
+To immediately use the system and call hdparm to tweak your hard drives, simply run `core.sh` with these parameters:

-    * 1st parameter: label          (required) a small memo or message to distinguish this invocation of core.sh from other invocations in the logs
+* **1st parameter**: `label`        (required) A small memo or message to distinguish this invocation of core.sh from other invocations in the logs.
-    * 2nd parameter: serial         (required) the serial number of the hard drive
+* **2nd parameter**: `serial`         (required) The serial number of the hard drive.
-    * 3rd parameter: "option S"     (required) sets the Standby Timeout value in HDPARM (same as -S option), this cannot be ignored with -1
+* **3rd parameter**: `optionS`      (required) Sets the Standby Timeout value in HDPARM (same as -S option), this cannot be ignored with `-1`.
-    * 4th parameter: "option B"     (required) sets the APM value in HDPARM, use "-1" to skip this parameter and do nothing in terms of APM
+* **4th parameter**: `optionB`      (required) Sets the APM value in HDPARM, use `-1` to skip this parameter and do nothing in terms of APM.
-    * 5th parameter: "option M"     (required) sets the AAM value in HDPARM, use "-1" to skip this parameter and do nothing in terms of AAM
+* **5th parameter**: `optionM`      (required) sets the AAM value in HDPARM, use `-1` to skip this parameter and do nothing in terms of AAM.

-(INSERT IMAGE)

 ## Long-Term Implementation

 ### Running core.sh in another script file
-* this is recommended if you are expecting to execute core.sh with specific parameters many times in the present and future
-* also ideal for crontab
+Running `core.sh` from another "external" script file is recommended if you are expecting to execute core.sh with specific parameters many times in the present and future.
+This is also ideal for crontab or automated execution. **A template script for running core.sh is provided in the repository as ** `template-external_script.sh`.
-* use the provided template for writing scripts

-(INSERT IMAGE)

 ### Writing an "execute all" script file
-* if you have multiple hard drives that you want to use simultaneously with this system, then it is recommended
-    * this is not much more than having a basic BASH script running core.sh multiple times (or the external user script files)

-* use or modify the provided template
-* things to note about the "execute all" script file (or running core.sh multiple times in one go):
-    * before running core.sh (or other external scripts) within the script file, it is recommended to run the "begin"
+If you would like to use this system with multiple hard drives, it is recommended to have a script that executes multiple external scripts or calls `core.sh` multiple times.
+Although this may seem like an extremely obvious approach, there is a specific, recommended approach to this: call `preface.sh` at the beginning of your script to append a special header to the log file explaining that multiple `core.sh` calls will be made (results in a more readible log file). **A template script for executing** `core.sh` **multiple times is provided in the repository as ** `template-external_script.sh`.